 You can also offer content that presents opinions or ideas that aren’t necessarily popular.
 As another food-based example,consider content that focuses on hot dog toppings.
 Thousands of people will have written about ketchup and mustard, but how many people have written about ranch dressing on hot dogs?
 It’s a viable option that most people haven’t considered.
 This type of dissenting content is powerful for two reasons: one, it demonstrates a strong opinion, which is always valuable for gaining attention, and two, it’s different, which will help your content stand out in your industry.

-Forum participation is a strategy that incorporates elements of standard backlinking and social media marketing.
+Forum participation is a seo strategy that incorporates elements of standard backlinking and social media marketing.
 It takes some time and extra effort to find and actively participate in forums related to your industry, but odds are your competitor aren’t investing the time.

 Participating in a forum as a regular contributor can help your campaign in two ways.
 First, it gives you frequent opportunities to post links pointing back to your site in a natural way.
 Look for topics that are relevant to your business,and include links to articles on your site that are relevant to the conversation.
 You don’t want to be flagged as a spammer, but as long as you are posting relevant, engaging comments, you should be fine.
 You can also include links back to your home page in your signature block.
 These aren’t seen as high quality links, but every bit of help counts.

 Second, you’ll be building a community.
-Forum participants may not be involved in social media, and therefore represent a unique section of your audience.
+Forum participants may not be involved in media, and therefore represent a unique section of your audience.
 Forum members are often looking for expert advice, and if you can be that expert when your competitor isn’t even trying, you’ll win a ton of new business.

 To effectively manage your listings in local directories, first you’ll need to claim your page on as many outlets as possible.
 This includes sites like Yelp, TripAdvisor, and Urbanspoon, and any other industry-specific directories you can find.
 Fill out as much information as you can, and make sure your name, address, and phone number information is exact and consistent across each platform.
 Then, encourage your customers to find you and post positive reviews—the more, the better.
 Don’t pay for reviews or post fake ones; you’ll get caught and penalized.
 But do encourage review posting as much as you can to get the edge over your competition.

-Videos are an important type of content in any content marketing and SEO strategy, but you can do more than just posting a handful of videos on your own YouTube Channel.
+Videos are an important type of content in any content marketing and SEO digital marketing strategy, but you can do more than just posting a handful of videos on your own YouTube Channel.
 With video community building, you can create a tight network of backlinks and mutual support with your vendors and partners.

 If you use a certain product in your business that you love, make a short and personal testimonial video and offer it to company that makes that product.
 Companies love to receive testimonials, especially in video form, so if you’re lucky, they’ll post it on their site as a blog post or on their Testimonials page.
 Include a link back to your site if you can.
 It’s an easy and natural way to diversify your link building strategy, add more videos to your repertoire, and increase your brand visibility all in one brilliant tactic.
 You can even reciprocate by encouraging your customers to post video reviews of their own pointing back to your site.

 Implementing these strategies may not be the magic bullet that puts an end to your competition and puts you on the fast track to a number-one ranking, but it will give you a competitive edge.
-When working in tandem with other consistent SEO best practices, eventually you’ll see some pretty impressive results.
+When working in tandem with other consistent SEO best practices, eventually you’ll see some pretty impressive organic search results.